-Volunteer Now’s Belfast befriending scheme supports older people in Belfast and Castlereagh who are socially isolated or ‘at risk of social isolation’ by providing a volunteer befriender to visit them in their home on a regular basis to provide company and have a chat.
+Volunteer Now’s Belfast befriending scheme supports older people mainly in South and East Belfast and Castlereagh who are socially isolated or ‘at risk of social isolation’ by providing a volunteer befriender to visit them in their home on a regular basis to provide company and have a chat.
 Our clients are vulnerable older people who may have become isolated due to ill health, bereavement or lack of family support.
 Having a volunteer befriender can help to reduce feelings of loneliness and low mood and give an older person the confidence to lead a more fulfilling life.

 Directory of Befriending Services (50+)

 This publication has been produced by Volunteer Now in collaboration with the Befriending Network (50+).
 This directory is a tool for health professionals, organisations, families and individuals when looking for support services for vulnerable people in our community or their care.

 For more information on the above, please contact firstname.lastname@example.org or telephone 028 9023 2020.